 Early Floodlighting – With Whitewashed Balls

 Games at Hermit Road would often be played in early evenings in order to allow employees of the Ironworks and their families the chance to attend.
-These matches were played under the original form of ‘floodlighting’ which involved stringing 2,000 light bulbs around the pitch on poles.
+After an initial attempt with twelve 2000 candle power lights was less than successful they tried stringing 2,000 light bulbs around the pitch on poles.
 The first of these was played in March 1896, when ‘The Irons’ lost 5-3 to Woolwich Arsenal.
-One of the problems with game played under the lights was that play had to be stopped every few minutes in order for the ball to be dipped in a pail of whitewash.
+One of the problems with games played under the lights was that play had to be stopped every few minutes in order for the ball to be dipped in a pail of whitewash in order to keep it visible.

 In 1896 the club took part in league football for the first time, joining the London League.
-Their first match in the competition saw a comfortable home win over the wonderfully-named Vampires
+Having been voted into the 2nd Division they were ‘promoted’ without playing a match when old opponents Royal Ordnance withdrew.
+Their first match in the competition saw a comfortable 3-0 home win over the wonderfully-named Vampires in front of 1,260 fans.

 Soon after starting in the London League the club learned that, having violated their tenancy agreement by building a perimeter fence and a pavilion, and charging admission fees they were to be given notice to quit Hermit Road.
 They quickly found a new venue at Browning Road but this was to prove temporary too as their owner had bigger plans.

-In 1897 Ironworks owner Hills purchased the Memorial Grounds in West Ham and announced that he would build a multi-purpose sports arena at the site.
+In 1896 Hills had bought land in Plaistow, close to what is now West Ham Underground station.
+Hills named his new venue The Memorial Grounds to commemorate 60 years of Queen Victoria’s reign and built a multi-purpose sports arena at the site.
 The new ground and complex, also housing cycling and athletics events and featuring a huge swimming pool, cost over £20,000 of Hills’ personal fortune, and was completed in just six months,

 ‘Red Cap, Belt and Stockings’

-The opening fixture at the Memorial Grounds was in September 1897 when The Irons, wearing their new kit of ‘Royal Cambridge blue shirts, white knickers, red cap, belt and stockings’ played a friendly against Northfleet.
+The opening fixture at the Memorial Grounds was in September 1897 when The Irons, wearing their new kit of ‘Royal Cambridge blue shirts, white knickers, red cap, belt and stockings’ played a friendly against Northfleet watched by just 200 spectators.
 The season after the move they joined the Southern League 2nd division, winning promotion to the top flight immediately.
+After finishing runners-up in the London League to The 3rd Grenadier Guards in their first season, they came out on top in their second year – 1897-98 .

 West Ham are Born

-In need of money to pursue other business interests and not entirely happy with the club’s decision to turn professional, Hills decided to create a new company and offer shares to the public.
+In need of money to pursue other business interests and not entirely happy with the club’s decision to turn professional, Hills (pictured above) decided to create a new company and offer shares to the public.
 With the title West Ham Football Club Company Limited.
-There were 4,000 shares offered at 10/- (50p) each and Hills took up 1,000 of them therefore remaining a major figure at the club.
-He also agreed that the club could use the Memorial Grounds rent-free for three years, and, in passing stated. that he would like the club to adopt a policy of employing only teetotal players.
+There were 4,000 shares offered at 10/- (50p) each and Hills took up 1,000 of them therefore remaining a 25% shareholder and major figure at the club.
+He also agreed that the club could use the Memorial Grounds rent-free for three years, and, in passing stated that he would like the club to adopt a policy of employing only teetotal players.
 He was unable to get the last-named proposal passed.

 King of the Castle